AnalogStudiosRI/as-api/README.md

 Or the browser / POSTman against your host machine `localhost:4567/api/events`

+**note: Install [POSTman](https://www.getpostman.com/) and make an account and contact me to get access to all the APIs for the project.**

 ## API Documenation
 To generate API documentation run
 `$ phing clean`